needle-mirror/com.unity.services.push-notifications/Documentation~/index.md

 These settings are set in Project Settings -> Services -> Push Notifications.

-> Note: The previous method of supplying settings in a configuration object passed to `RegisterForPushNotificationsAsync` is now deprecated - it'll continue to function
-> for now but will be removed in a future release.
-If both code configuration and project settings are provided, the code settings will take precedence to preserve
-> backwards compatability, but you should migrate these to the Project Settings interface when possible to be ready for future releases.
 ### Analytics

 The SDK will record two analytics events: